Filming and photography

 How to apply for a filming or photography permit

 Once submitted, your application will be reviewed within five business days.
-However, if your filming activity is complex, it may take longer to issue a permit.
+However, if your filming activity is complex, it may take longer to issue a permit and fees and charges may apply.

 If you're unsure whether you need to apply for a permit, please fill out this filming and photography enquiry form.